huichu1005/map/README.md

 The website is divided into four main sections, including an **interactive map**, an **introduction**, an **analysis**, and a **reference** page.

-Team Member: HUI-CHU Chen, YUNG-TSAI LAI, HSIANG TUAN, TZU-WEI YANG
+Team Member: HUI-CHU CHEN, YUNG-TSAI LAI, HSIANG TUAN, TZU-WEI YANG

 ## Run the project
 ### Publish version